Best in Show & Audience Award

-SHIFT is a half-hour documentary about the indigenous youth from Carcross, Yukon who have spent the past 10 years converting traditional trails around their town in to a world-class mountain biking destination – and transforming their community and themselves along the way.
+Shift is a half-hour documentary about a group of indigenous youth from Carcross, Yukon who have spent the past 10 years converting historical trails in the mountains around their community into a world-class mountain biking destination – and transforming themselves along the way.

 Directed by Kelly Milner